sophielansweeper/embedded-workflow-builder-docs/docs/connectors/gorgias.md

 Connection to Gorgias using an API Key.

+Steps to generate and use an [API key](https://developers.gorgias.com/docs/access-tokens-api-keys) for Gorgias:

+1. **Login to Gorgias**: Start by logging into your Gorgias [account](https://www.gorgias.com/login).
+2. **Navigate to Settings**: After logging in, go to the **Settings** section of your Gorgias account.
+This is where you can manage various configurations for your account, including those related to the API.
+3. **REST API Section**: Within the **Settings**, locate the **REST API** section.
+Here, you can manage API keys, which are essential for authenticating and interacting with the Gorgias API.
+4. **Generate Password (API Key)**: In the **REST API** section, you'll see an option to generate a new API key, referred to as "Password" in this context.
+Click **Generate** to create a new API key.
+5. **Enter the API Key**: Once the API key is generated, you need to enter it in the connection configuration.

+Once completed, you can start performing requests directly from the [API documentation](https://developers.gorgias.com/reference/requests).

 | Input    | Comments                                                                 | Default |
 | -------- | ------------------------------------------------------------------------ | ------- |
 | Domain   | The domain of the Gorgias API, this is provided by the service provider. |         |